 picture source for itinerary: African Safari Consultants

-The Karen Blixen Museum was once the center piece of a farm at the foot of the Ngong Hill.
-The farm house gained international fame with the release of the movie ‘Out of Africa,’ an Oscar winning film.
+The Karen Blixen Museum was once the centerpiece of a farm at the foot of the Ngong Hills.
+The farmhouse gained international fame with the release of the movie ‘Out of Africa,’ an Oscar-winning film.
 The main attraction for visitors is feeding giraffes from a raised observation platform.
 The center is also home to several warthogs which freely roam the area along with the giraffes.

-Elephant Orphanage: In an effort to save the baby elephants that are orphaned due to poacher’s attacks, the Sheldrick Trust takes charge of being their “adoptive mother” and taking care of them 24/7.
+Elephant Orphanage: To save the baby elephants that are orphaned due to poacher’s attacks, the Sheldrick Trust takes charge of being their “adoptive mother” and taking care of them 24/7.

 In addition to game drives, we will visit the Sweetwaters Chimpanzee Sanctuary.
 Over the last decade, the Sanctuary has been accepting chimpanzees rescued from traumatic situations.
 The total number of chimpanzees at the Sanctuary is now 42.
 Many are confiscated from cramped and unnatural living conditions, and many arrive with horrific injuries sustained from abuse by humans.

 Three nights Lewa Conservancy

 Beautiful area of Kenya where we will have an extremely high chance of seeing rhinos.

 Four nights Masai Mara safari in a private conservancy- Richards River Camp

 The expansive Olare Orok Conservancy borders the Maasai Mara National Reserve and is home to an abundance of animals including all the big cats for which the Masai Mara is famous.